sean-qin-usa/League-of-Legends-AI-Coach/README.md

 ## Inspiration
 After watching Rank 1 Streamer **Pentaless** climb from Iron to Challenger on Nunu—long considered a weak champion—I realized that precise, consistent decisions grounded in high-level concepts could carry even a hardstuck Iron player (bottom 10%) to meaningful improvement.

+> _“The difference between Rank 1 and bottom of Challenger is greater than the difference from bottom of Challenger to Iron.” — Pentaless_

 ---